dojo/docs/dojo/data/ItemFileReadStore.rst

     **References:**

     The first is the the *_reference* structure.
-The *_reference* structure is a JavaScript Object with a single, special attributes of *_reference*.
+The *_reference* structure is a JavaScript Object with a single, special attribute of *_reference*.
 Its value should always be the identity of another item.
 With this structure, ItemFileReadStore can read in and set up relationships between items.
 An example of such a data structure is below:

     .. code-block :: javascript